 In this three-week professional and academic training program, you’ll learn the core ideas and practices of conflict transformation.
 The program takes place on SIT Graduate Institute’s campus in Brattleboro, Vermont, and is led by a diverse group of internationally recognized faculty with years of applied, classroom, and research experience.

 The program’s philosophy is that conflict transformation training is most effective when it combines skills-based academic instruction with personal interaction between peacebuilders across ethnic, national, religious, and cultural divides.
-CONTACT students learn from each other as well as instructors in an intensive format following an experiential learning model.
-Typically, peacebuilders from over twenty-five countries participate in the program.
+You and your fellow CONTACT participants will learn from one another and your instructors in an intensive format following an experiential learning model.
+Typically, peacebuilders from at least 15 countries participate in the program.

 June 4–22, 2018